julplee/synthesio-job-descriptions/job-descriptions/data-science-lead.md

 ## Technical skills

 * Scholar background in Data Science
-* 1-2 years of experience as a Data Scientist in a tech company is a plus
+* At least 4 years of experience as a Data Scientist in a tech company
 * Good knowledge about developing Data Science models: Data preparation, Model selection, Model training, Feedback loops...
 * Interested in integrating models built for the future and cost effective in data processing pipelines manipulating billions of data
 * Knowledge in the fields of NLP, Computer Vision and/or Trends detection is a plus